jeggao/latex-build/README.md

 - `aspell`

 ## Usage
 - With this latex-build, each $\LaTeX$ project is a folder.
-To make a new one, make a copy of `project_name` abd rename it.
+To make a new one, make a copy of `project_name` and rename it.
 - Initialize a git repository in the folder.
 - Use `build.toml` to configure the project
 - Use `./build` (or `python ./build` on Windows) to build the project.
 Information about `./build` can be found with `./build -h`.